ArianAminoleslami/EHRs-Data-Harmonization-Platform/examples/2-Derived variable from one variable, using built-in transformations: MMSE as category.md

-## Mapping MMSE Numerical Feature to MMSE Category
+## Example: Mapping MMSE Numerical Feature to MMSE Category

 Let us explain a use case where a user would like to map the mini mental state examination (MMSE) numerical feature into an MMSE category in the Paquid dataset.
 In the original Paquid dataset, the MMSE comes as a number between 0 and 30, with higher scores indicating better cognitive function.